gaow/genetic-analysis-software/gas-html.md

     *   S Lin, Z Skrivanek, M Irwin (2003), "Haplotyping using SIMPLE - caution on ignoring interference", Genetic Epidemiology, 25:384-387.

-*   SIMULA
+*   SIMLA 3

     *   full name:

     *   version: 3.2, 3.3 with graphic user interface

     *   description: SIMLA is a simulation program that generates data sets of families for use in linkage and association studies.
 SIMLA_3.2 is a major upgrade to versions 2.3 and 3.0 that provides the ability to simulate two disease loci and two environmental covariates.
-Gene-gene and gene-environment interactions may also be simulated which jointly determine the disease risk of all pedigree members.

-    *   The SIMLA3.3 with Graphical User Interface (GUI) is designed for users to set up the SIMLA parameters conveniently.
+Gene-gene and gene-environment interactions may also be simulated which jointly determine the disease risk of all pedigree members. | The SIMLA3.3 with Graphical User Interface (GUI) is designed for users to set up the SIMLA parameters conveniently.
 The GUI assists in creating a SIMLA control file based on the parameters specified on the GUI panels.
 It includes the SIMLA 3.2 program version.

     *   authors: email: simla@chg.duhs.duke.edu